pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

     conda env list

 A new Conda installation includes a **base** environment.
-You should create additional environments for your actual programming.
+You should create additional environments for your actual projects.

 ## Create an environment

 To create a new environment, run:

+    conda create --name <envname> python=<major-version>.<minor-version>

+For example:

-    conda create --name <envname> python=3.7
+    conda create --name my_env python=3.7

 ## Activate the environment